-All TelstraSuper Division 5 members have the opportunity to open a Voluntary Accumulation Account and access the investment market.
+All TelstraSuper Division 2 members have the opportunity to open a Voluntary Accumulation Account and access the investment market.

 Your Voluntary Accumulation Account is made up of

-+ Member contributions (if you make any)
+- + Member contributions (if you make any)

-+ Government co-contributions (as applicable)
+- + Government co-contributions (as applicable)

-+ Super you may roll-in (transfer) from another super fund
+- Super you may roll-in (transfer) from another super fund

-Administration fees
+- Administration fees

-Tax payable
+- Tax payable

-= Your units
+- Your units

-Х Unit prices
+- X Unit prices

-= Your Voluntary Accumulation
+- Your Voluntary Accumulation Account's value

-Unlike your TelstraSuper Division 5

-Defined Benefit, the balance of your

-Voluntary Accumulation Account

-increases or decreases according to

-investment performance.
-This gives

-you the opportunity to use Member

-Investment Choice to build your super

-the way you want.
-You also have

-Investment Choice through your

-Productivity Account.
+Unlike your TelstraSuper Division 2 defined benefit, the balance of your Voluntary Accumulation Account increases or decreases according to investment performance.
+This gives you the opportunity to use the Member Investment Choice to build your super the way you want.

-For more information on Member Investment Choice see the Investment Guide available at telstrasuper.com.au/pds or by calling us.
+For more information on investment choice see the Investment Guide and the Direct Access Guide available at telstrasuper.com.au/pds or call us.

-A Voluntary Accumulation Account is automatically opened in your name:
+A Voluntary Accumulation Account is opened in your name:

-- at your request - when government co-contributions are received on your behalf or - when you roll-in money from another super fund.
+- at your request - when government co-contributions are received on your behalf - when you roll-in[^] money from another super fund.

-The balance of your Voluntary Accumulation Account is paid in addition to your TelstraSuper Division 5 Defined Benefit in all instances.
-All contributions and roll-ins buy units in the investment options you have chosen.
-Any money withdrawn from your Voluntary Accumulation Account reduces the number of units held.
+The balance of your Voluntary Accumulation Account is paid in addition to your TelstraSuper Division 2 defined benefit in all instances.